 ISDP invites applications from IU-Bloomington, IUPUI, and IU-South Bend graduate and undergraduate students to complete a greenhouse gas inventory for some of the Resilience Cohort communities.
 Students will receive training on how to complete an inventory.
 Applications are being accepted on a rolling basis until February 28, 2019, or until all positions have been filled.

-Bloomington, Carmel, Columbus, Delaware County / Muncie, Evansville, Fort Wayne, Gary, Greencastle, Goshen, Michigan City, Oldenburg, Richmond, West Lafayette
+Bloomington, Carmel, Columbus, Delaware County / Muncie, Evansville, Fishers, Fort Wayne, Gary, Greencastle, Goshen, Michigan City, Oldenburg, Richmond, West Lafayette

 Preparation of a greenhouse gas inventory is a fundamental first step for a city, town or county committed to reducing carbon emissions and increasing energy efficiency.

 The 2019 Resilience Cohort is part of Sustain IU's Indiana Sustainability Development Program (ISDP), which connects undergraduate and graduate student externs with businesses, nonprofits and local governments wishing to implement sustainability-related projects.Through a partnership with the Environmental Resilience Institute, ISDP expanded in 2019 to include the opportunity for local government partners to host a student that will assist with the completion of greenhouse gas inventory.
 Student applications are being accepted on a rolling basis now through February 28, 2019.

 - Access to ClearPath, ICLEI’s comprehensive cloud-based inventory software

 - Indiana-specific training and technical assistance offered through 10 live webinars

 - An Indiana-specific online network to facilitate resources, peer support and cohort communications

 - “Power in numbers” to encourage timely and complete response to data requests (many agencies and utilities have never been asked for this data before)